Kiss of the Dragon poster

 The inciting incident occurs at 12 minutes when The hotel meeting becomes a massacre when Richard betrays everyone, murders the Chinese official and drug dealers, and frames Liu Jian for the killings using videotape evidence, turning him from cop to wanted fugitive..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Liu makes the active choice to remain in Paris and take down Richard rather than flee.
+This demonstrates the protagonist's commitment to Liu makes the active choice to remain in Paris and take down Richard rather than flee.
 He seeks out Jessica, recognizing she's connected to Richard, and commits to fighting the corrupt system from within as a fugitive., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Liu discovers the full scope of Richard's empire and that he's running an untouchable operation within the police force.
+Structural examination shows that this crucial beat Liu discovers the full scope of Richard's empire and that he's running an untouchable operation within the police force.
 Richard becomes aware that Liu is actively hunting him, raising the stakes as the hunter becomes the hunted.
 False defeat: the enemy is more powerful than imagined., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, Richard captures Jessica and tortures her for information about Liu.
 Liu witnesses his mentor figure (the antique shop owner who helped him) murdered by Richard's men.
-The whiff of death—his ally dies and Jessica faces death, leaving Liu isolated and seemingly defeated., indicates the protagonist at their lowest point.
+The whiff of death—his ally dies and Jessica faces death, leaving Liu isolated and seemingly defeated., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Liu discovers Jessica's daughter's location and synthesizes his understanding: he must use the titular "Kiss of the Dragon" technique—a forbidden acupuncture point strike—to defeat Richard.
 He accepts he may die but chooses to act with honor regardless., demonstrating the transformation achieved throughout the journey.